mr0chill/gifpanel/README.md

 ### Optional Arguments
 You can provide optional arguments to adjust the quality and duration of the generated GIF:

---q:QUALITY: Sets the quality of the GIF (larger values result in better quality but larger file sizes).
+--q:## - Sets the quality of the GIF (larger values result in better quality but larger file sizes).
 Acceptable range: 1 to 100.
 Default value: 95.

---d:DURATION: Sets the duration between frames in milliseconds (shorter durations result in faster animations).
+--d:## - Sets the duration between frames in milliseconds (shorter durations result in faster animations).
 Acceptable range: any positive integer value.
 Default value: 100.

 For example, if you want to create a GIF with a quality of 80 and a duration of 200 milliseconds between frames, you can enter the following: